solo-io/gloo-docs/gloo/docs/dev/writing_auth_plugins/_index.md

 The object returned by the `NewConfigInstance` function **MUST** be a pointer type.
 {{% /notice %}}

-Let's see example to understand this better.
+Let's see an example to understand this better.
 If your plugin configuration looks like this:

 {{< highlight yaml "hl_lines=17-22" >}}
 apiVersion: gateway.solo.io/v1